 - 1. The matters set out in clause 13.7.6. - 2.
-The adequacy of roads giving access to the site, having regard to:
+The adequacy of roads giving access to the site, having regard to: - Whether the current physical condition of the roads and their function in the roading

-- Whether the current physical condition of the roads and their function in the roading hierarchy can accommodate the additional traffic generated by the activity. - Whether the activity will adversely affect the safety of road users, including cyclists and pedestrians. - Any travel demand management measures initiated by the applicant. - 3.
+- Whether the activity will adversely affect the safety of road users, including cyclists and pedestrians. - · Any travel demand management measures initiated by the applicant. - 3.
 The extent to which the traffic generated by the activity has an effect on amenity values.